Emergency Grants

 Emergency Grants: Cancellation Funds

-FCA is actively fundraising to expand the reach of these grants.
-Please visit this page frequently for updates.
+FCA is actively fundraising to expand this resource.

 Note: Funding remains available through FCA’s Emergency Grants program for artists continuing with their public presentations despite experiencing urgent need due to a loss of federal funds.